 Like I said, homemade condiments are my jam (get it?).
-If you're interested in making more homemade condiments, I highly suggest you try these:
+If you're interested in making more homemade low FODMAP condiments, I highly suggest you try these:

-Serve with your favourite seafood recipes, such as my upcoming low FODMAP Air Fryer Fish and Chips, crab cakes, fish sandwiches, fish sticks, etc.
+- Serve with your favorite seafood recipes, such as my low FODMAP Air Fryer Fish and Chips, crab cakes, fish sandwiches, fish sticks, etc.

-Quantities of salt and pepper are suggestions.
+- Salt and pepper: Quantities are suggestions.
 I am a big fan of salt in my recipes; however, if you aren’t a salt fan, use less than what’s suggested, taste, and work your way up.

 - Category: Condiments and Seasoning Mixes